Fellowships for Graduate Students in Marine Sciences and Marine Policy

 - Alaska Sea Grant State Fellowship Program [Open]

-- Sea Grant Knauss Marine Policy Fellowship • Watch YouTube video about this fellowship
+- Sea Grant Knauss Marine Policy Fellowship [Open]

 National Sea Grant Fellowships

-NOAA's National Sea Grant Program offers two annual fellowship opportunities:
+NOAA's National Sea Grant Program offers three annual fellowship opportunities:

 - The Sea Grant John A. Knauss Marine Policy Fellowship

 Applications must be submitted through Alaska Sea Grant.
 Contact Michele Frandsen.

 Applications to Alaska Sea Grant for the 2019 fellowship are due February 23, 2018.